-Adults need to explicitly teach children how to respond to situations in which they are being abused or being groomed for abuse-otherwise, they will not know what to do.
-We spend time and effort teaching our children how to behave in various school and community settings and in a variety of situations (e.g., what to do when bullying, conflicts, or peer pressure arise; how to make good choices; and how to be ready learners).
-We teach them these skills so that we know that our children will know what to do when faced with different situations.
-Likewise, we must teach our children the skills that they may need to respond to and report abuse.
+Children need to be taught explicitly how to respond to situations in which they are being abused or being groomed for abuse.
+Otherwise, they will not know what to do.
+We spend time and effort teaching our children how to behave in various school settings and in a variety of situations (e.g., what to do when bullying, conflicts, or peer pressure arise; how to make good choices; and how to be ready learners).
+We teach them these skills so that we know that our children will know what to do.
+Likewise, we must equip our children with the skills that they may need to respond to and report abuse.

-Below are ten things that you can do with your children to help them be less vulnerable to sexual abuse:
+Below are things ten things that could help children be less vulnerable to sexual abuse: